jimbo00000/jimbo00000.github.com/_posts/2016-1-9-vr-scripting.markdown

 ## Fun

 Developing using a scripting language is more fun.
 It's easier to just hit a button and reload, rather than recompiling and running every time.
+You can still use your familiar debugging workflow with breakpoints and stack traces.
 Lua is a fun language - small, easy to use, and fast.
 LuaJIT is even faster, and more powerful.

-So I hope you try it out.
+So I hope you try it out!
 This is how I want to do development from now on.

 ##### Footnotes: